-The carrying amounts of the Group's financial assets, including cash and bank balances, trade and other receivables and financial liabilities, including trade and other payables and, approximate their fair values due to their short maturities.
+The carrying amounts of the Group's financial assets, including cash and bank balances, trade and other receivables, amount due from a jointly-controlled entity, and financial liabilities, including trade and other payables and, approximate their fair values due to their short maturities.
 The face values less any credit adjustments for financial assets and liabilities with a maturity of less than one year are assumed to approximate their fair values.

-For derivative financial instruments, such as available-for-sale financial assets, assumptions are made based on quoted market prices adjusted for specific features of the instrument.
-The carrying amounts of these derivatives financial assets are HK\$1,199,000 (2008: HK\$2,155,000).
+For non-derivative financial instruments, such as available-for-sale financial assets, assumptions are made based on quoted market prices adjusted for specific features of the instrument.
+The carrying amounts of these non-derivatives financial assets are HK\$Nil (2009: HK\$1,199,000).